-Section 2

-Safeguarding Statement
+Section 2 Safeguarding Statement

-Witton Middle School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+Name of School as part of the Spire Learning Trust, recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where all children feel safe, respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
-Child protection forms part of the school's vision and safeguarding responsibilities.
+Child protection forms part of the Trust vision, Name of School vision, safer recruitment and safeguarding responsibilities and it is everyone's responsibility.

-Witton Middle School as part of The Spire Learning Trust Safeguarding and Child Protection policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2020 Education Act, The Education (Independent School Standards) Regulations 2014 (for independent schools), the Non-maintained Special Schools (England) Regulations 2015 (for non-maintained special schools) and the guidance contained in Working Together to Safeguard Children 2018, the DfE's statutory Guidance - keeping children safe in education
+Name of School, as part of the Spire Learning Trust, Safeguarding & Child Protection Policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2020 Education Act, The Education (Independent School Standards) Regulations 2014 (for independent schools), the Non-maintained Special Schools (England) Regulations 2015 (for non-maintained special schools) and the guidance contained in Working Together to Safeguard Children 2018, the DfE's statutory Guidance - Keeping Children Safe in Education September 2023